eric-plus-plus/SoRo-19-20/Arduino/README.md

 ### arm_controller.ino

 This is the code for the Arduino Nano controlling the currently used arm (the one with linear actuators).
-It currently communicates over serial, so it would be nice to change this over to ethernet at some point.
-It is designed to be used with the udp_rover program in it's current state.
+Like the wheel controller, it also has the optional debug macro.